CrowdStrike/logscale-community-content/README.md

  - Alerts
  - Lookup Files

- as well as Tutorials and FAQs
+ ...as well as Tutorials and FAQs.

-**NOTE:** These are not meant as replacements for the [official documentation](https://library.humio.com) or the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html), however please feel free to use and contribute as much as you like.
+**NOTE:** These are not meant as replacements for the [official documentation](https://library.humio.com) or the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).
+However, please feel free to use and contribute as much as you'd like.

 # Content

 Here's a quick summary of the various folders in this repository contaiming LogScale content:

 - **[Log-Sources](Log-Sources)**:
-   - Complete Packages grouped by Vendor and Application
+   - Complete packages grouped by vendor and application.
-   - Queries, Dashboards, Alerts, etc. grouped by Vendor and Application
+   - Queries, dashboards, alerts, etc. grouped by vendor and application

 - **[Config-Samples](Config-Samples)**:

-   These folders contain quick starts, configuration examples for varios log shippers and other useful artefacts such as scripts, lookup files, etc.
+   - These folders contain quick starts, configuration examples, and other useful artifacts.

 # Wiki